Killing of Nixzmary Brown: More testimony

 Forensic photographs were shown to the jury on Thursday, February 7.
 Barbara Sampson of the medical examiner's office said on the stand that the bruises were only hours or days old.
 It was indicated that a head blow Brown received two days before she died was the cause of her death.
 "She was unconscious and going into respiratory depression for at least several hours before she died," Dr. Barbara Sampson informed jurors.
 It was further learned that neither Rodriguez nor Santiago did anything to help Brown during the hemorrhage.
 Further photographs of Brown were shown to the jury to back up Sampson's diagnosis.
 Sampson said in court that the blow to Brown's head was the "straw that broke the camel's back" and she further stated that Brown died from "child abuse syndrome."
 Dr. Barbara Sampson also provided the following details during the day's trial, saying that Brown had been somnolent and then in a coma.
 Sampson indicated that Brown probably had progressive respiratory depression and perhaps had made moaning and groaning sounds, and was also gasping for air.
 Sampson further indicated that subdural hematoma was the mechanism of her death.

 A specialist for the ACS, Vanessa Rhoden, had reported that on December 1, 2005, she had witnessed early signs of abuse in Brown but was rebuffed by Rodriguez.
 Rodriguez had told Rhoden that he had taken Brown to the hospital, and then used swear words to address her and end the conversation.
 This revelation took defense lawyer Schwartz off-guard during the Tuesday, February 19 trial portion because he had called Rhoden to the stand to show the court and the jury that there was no cause for alarm at that time.
 It was after this meeting that it was reported that ACS tried further visits to Brown's family's apartment but was refused each time.
 Rhoden testified in court on Tuesday, February 19 that Rodriguez cursed her when she made inquiries concerning "lacerations, bruises and welts" on the girl.
 She further testified that Brown's mother attempted to show her a fetus kept in a jar in the family's apartment.
 Rhoden indicated that she was disturbed by this revelation and so recommended mental health counseling for Brown's mother.
-It was further indicated that Rhoden did not believe Brown was in an unsafe environment and so she didn't make any motion to have Brown or the other children removed from the family.
+It was further indicated that Rhoden did not believe Brown was in an unsafe environment and so she did not make any motion to have Brown or the other children removed from the family.